fragilefamilieschallenge/open-source-submissions/README.md

 Each folder represents a set of files as submitted to Codalab.

-Some submissions include PDF write-ups for a class in which this was assigned.
+Submissions that were part of Cos 424 at Princeton include PDF write-ups that were prepared for the class, and which are not expected of all participants..